it-harsh/Competitive_codes/README.md

 # Competitive_codes
-All of the c , c++ codes authored by me for competitive coding.
+All of the c++ codes authored by me for competitive coding.